-Atiku Abubakar Childhood Story Plus Untold Biography Facts: Contributions To Education
+Atiku Abubakar Contributions To Education:

-Atiku is one who desires to make contributions to education in view of the benefits he accrued from it.
-This was the ideology behind the establishment of ABTI – ZARHAM limited liability company.
+The Nigerian politician is one who makes huge contributions to education.
+This is in view of the benefits he did get from it.
+This was the ideology behind the establishment of a company.
+That company is ABTI – ZARHAM limited liability company.

-ABTI ZARHAM has subsidiaries in ABTI Nursery and Primary School established in Yola in 1992, ABTI Academy, an elite high school with boarding facilities modelled after the British public school, as well as ABTI-American University (now American University of Nigeria, Yola).
+Also, ABTI Academy, an elite high school, has boarding facilities.
+They modelled it after the British public school.
+As well as ABTI-American University (now American University of Nigeria, Yola).
 The University provides American-style university education to students.

-- Atiku has till date participated in 4 presidential runs in Nigeria which didn’t get past party primaries.
+Ex-Vice President has to date participated in 4 presidential runs in Nigeria.
+According to facts, they didn’t get past party primaries.
 The years include; 1992, 2006-2007, 2011 and 2015.

 He has a long-time rivalry with his one-time Boss.
 That person is Ex-president Olusegun Obasanjo.
 A man whom he served under as vice president for 8 years.